Let Expired Agricultural Tax Credits Stay That Way

 One of the better things to come from the 2021 Missouri legislative session was something that the legislature did NOT do: renew several agriculture-based Missouri tax credit programs.
 This is, of course, extremely concerning for the economic development officials who justify their jobs by the existence of such programs.
 Never mind the fact that these programs generally accomplish nothing and are an actively negative influence in most cases.

-A Missouri Times article explains that the expired economic development tax credits are:
+A Missouri Times article explains what the expired economic development tax credits are:

 The New Generation Cooperative Incentive Tax Credit, Meat Processing Facility Investment Tax Credit, and Agricultural Product Utilization Contributor Tax Credit programs offered by the Missouri Agriculture and Small Business Development Authority (MASBDA) that sunset in 2021.